Polycystic ovary syndrome (PCOS), symptoms, causes and treatment

 Be active.
 Avoid a sedentary lifestyle

 Exercise can help a lot, especially in lowering blood sugar levels.
-If you have been diagnosed with PCOS, you mustn't take exercising lightly.
+If you have been diagnosed with PCOS, you should consider developing an exercise routine.

-Having an exercise routine may be helpful in treating or even preventing insulin resistance which will prevent the development of diabetes and keeps weight under control as well.
+Having an exercise routine may be helpful in treating or even preventing insulin resistance, which will prevent the development of diabetes and keep weight under control as well.